whole-communities-whole-health/wcwh-repo-template/README.md

 <p style="text-align:center;" align="center">
   <img align="center" src="https://github.com/whole-communities-whole-health/wcwh-repo-template/blob/main/images/template-demo.png" width="75%" /></p>

-You have now created a copy of this template that the same files and folder structure.
+You have now created a copy of this template that the same files and folder structure as this template.

 ## Next Steps
 Use this repository to upload sample calculations, scripts, sample data sets, etc. that would be userful to a someone who needs to understand the work you do (i.e. a new grad student).
 Here are some things to keep in mind: